How it works

 HOST | The hostname to bind to (typically 0.0.0.0) |

-KAZZLE_API_URL | Base URL of the Kazzle server |
+KAZZLE_API_URL | Base URL used by Kazzle runtime helpers |

-COMPONENT_<NAME>_URL | Runtime URL of a sibling component |
+KAZZLE_APP_COMPONENT_<NAME>_URL | Runtime URL of a sibling component |

 Sibling URLs